 While sanitizer does help, however, it isn’t the most effective option.
 To achieve the same effect as soap, you’d have to fully submerge your hands in alcohol.
 While a sanitizer rub will cover most of your hand’s surface, there are plenty of hard-to-reach nooks and crannies that remain uncleaned.
 Plus, sanitizer becomes less effective if your hands are dirty or greasy.

 The advantage of hand sanitizer is that you can easily install dispensers throughout the workplace, making it more accessible for employees.
-For example, putting hand sanitizer dispensers at a main entrance(s) is an excellent way to project a whole facility from unwanted pathogens.
+For example, putting hand sanitizer dispensers at a main entrance(s) is an excellent way to protect a whole facility from unwanted pathogens.
 Just make sure you’re buying a product that contains at least 60 percent alcohol.

 In general, the Center for Disease Control and Prevention recommends soap and water because it’s better at killing viruses.
 But hand sanitizer works when handwashing isn’t an accessible option—and it’s certainly better than nothing.